GSM-Godwin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creates a new local variable named 'BETTY'
+Creates a new global variable named 'HOLBERTON'